Glyphosate is a popular herbicide used to kill certain plants and grasses, manage how plants grow, get crops ready for harvest, and ripen fruit.

 To limit your exposure, buy organic products.
 Glyphosate is banned in organic farming.
 But that doesn’t eliminate it entirely.
 In the World Health Organization report, one-third of organic oat products tested had traces of glyphosate.
 But they were below levels associated with risk.

 It’s possible glyphosate drifts over from nearby fields with conventionally grown crops or during cross-contamination at processing facilities that handle non-organic crops.

 Long-Term Health Risks

 Short-term exposure to glyphosate isn’t something you need to worry much about.
 Experts say it’s less toxic than table salt.
 But it’s long-term risk may be a concern.
 Scientists are divided on how much risk is involved.
 Reports show conflicting results.
 And keep in mind that most studies involve animals, not people:

 - Cancer.
 Some studies suggest glyphosate may be linked to cancer.
 Others suggest there’s no link.
 It’s a controversial topic.
 The International Agency for Research on Cancer categorizes glyphosate as a probable carcinogen for humans.
 In 2020, the EPA released a statement that glyphosate does not pose a risk to humans as long as it is used according to directions.
 They also stated that it is unlikely that it causes cancer in humans.

 - Liver and kidney damage.
 Glyphosate may affect your kidney and liver.
 Studies of dairy cows eating a diet of soybeans with high levels of glyphosate had higher risks of liver and kidney damage.

 - Risk for pregnant women and children.
 Some scientists are concerned that pregnant women and children may have higher risks because children and developing fetuses may be more susceptible to carcinogens.
-But the EPA says there’s no evidence that glyphosate is a developmental or reproductive toxin, so they don’t have a higher risk.
+But the EPA says there’s no evidence that glyphosate is a developmental or reproductive toxin, so they don't feel that they are at any higher risk.